chazmcgarvey/vimcoder/README.md

 set to C++, the driver code would be in the driver.cc file.
 You normally don't have to do anything with this file.
 It just provides supporting code for running the test cases against your code.

+The driver should output TAP (Test Anything Protocol) so that tests can be run in a test harness such as [prove](http://search.cpan.org/perldoc?prove).
+The default Makefile template has a `prove` target (type ":make prove") that can run the tests in a test harness; the test harness is `prove` unless otherwise configured.
+TAP output is also very human-readable all by itself, so having a test harness isn't really required.

 A default driver template is currently only provided for the C++ language.
 You could write your own template if you wanted to.